 So what about those shortcuts?

-Here’s what you’ll need for this Teriyaki Salmon Bowl recipe.
+Here's what you'll need for this Teriyaki Salmon Bowl recipe.
 This list is a little long, but I promise it still comes together very quickly.
+Keep scrolling for the full printable recipe.

 - Shiitake Mushrooms: The meaty flavor of Shiitake Mushrooms adds a lot of punch to this Teriyaki Salmon Bowl recipe.
 Find ones that are already pre-sliced to cut down on your prep time.